aidanwhelan/mentorship-clustering/README.md

 # mentorship-clustering
-A KNN clustering application for pairing mentors and mentees in a peer mentorship program.
+A clustering application for pairing mentors and mentees in a peer mentorship program.